sillybytes/sillybytes/posts/legacy/2016/08/tdd-test-driven-development-physical.md

 # Software

-The firmware is no more than some UART boilerplate with `4800` baud rate, so it's stable with at 1MHz clock speed.
+The firmware is no more than some UART boilerplate with a `4800` baud rate so that it's stable at 1MHz.

 ``` C
 #include <avr/io.h>